- Questions about the program

-If somebody else applied on your behalf, they will be notified of the outcome of your application.
-If you submitted the application yourself, you will be notified directly.
+If you submit the application yourself, you will be notified directly.
+If somebody else applies on your behalf, they will be notified of the outcome of your application.

 It may take longer to notify you of an outcome if your application:

 - does not meet all the eligibility criteria

 - does not have correct evidence or documentation